Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Empirical Study

-\paragraph{Gift-Eval.} The Gift-Eval benchmark~\citep{aksu2024giftevalbenchmarkgeneraltime} contains 23 different datasets with 97 different forecasting tasks.
-We train with the provided Gift-Eval Pretrain dataset.\footnote{https://huggingface.co/datasets/Salesforce/GiftEvalPretrain} On this benchmark, Reverso achieves a competitive MASE value of 0.711 at a modest model size of 2.6M parameters.
-In particular, we outperform similarly small TSFMs such as Super-Linear (2.5M), FlowState (2.6M) and Tiny-Time Mixers (1M).\footnote{The official zero-shot performance of pretrained TTM-R2 lags significantly behind other baselines (MASE=1.02), so we compare against a stronger finetuned model (TTM-R2-Finetuned) which achieves MASE of 0.756.} Reverso-Small, at just 550K parameters, outperforms all the above models with an MASE of 0.726.
-Table~\ref{tab:full_gift} of the appendix gives the full numeric results broken down by dataset/domain, while Figure~\ref{fig:qualitative_results} shows some qualitative results on various datasets.
-We visualize the results for the full benchmark for all models in Figure \ref{fig:gift_overall_pareto} (see Table~\ref{tab:all_baselines_gift} of the appendix for the full table of baselines and their results).
+\paragraph{Zero-shot forecasting.} The Gift-Eval benchmark~\citep{aksu2024giftevalbenchmarkgeneraltime} contains 23 different datasets with 97 different forecasting tasks.
+As shown in Figure~\ref{fig:gift_eval_pareto} (top), Reverso achieves a competitive MASE value of 0.706 at a modest model size of 2.6M parameters.
+In particular, we outperform similarly small TSFMs such as Super-Linear (2.5M), FlowState (2.6M) and Tiny-Time Mixers (1M).

-We also observe that our model does particularly well in long sequence forecasting.
-Table~\ref{tab:horizon_results} shows the performance of the top TSFMs on each of the short/medium/long horizon splits within Gift-Eval, where we see that Reverso achieves strong medium and long horizon point forecasting results, despite being the smallest family of models evaluated on this benchmark.
+We also observe that our model does particularly well in medium/long horizon forecasting.
+Table~\ref{tab:horizon_results} shows the performance of the top TSFMs on the long sequence tasks in Gift-Eval tasks that includes all long horizon forecasting tasks in the benchmark) averaged across all three short/medium/long horizon splits.
+We see that Reverso achieves strong long sequence point forecasting results, despite being the smallest family of models evaluated on this benchmark.
+Table~\ref{tab:full_gift} of the appendix gives the full results broken down by dataset/domain, while Figure~\ref{fig:qualitative_results} shows some qualitative results on various datasets.
+Table~\ref{tab:all_baselines_gift} of the appendix for the full table of numeric results.